 So what do these trends mean?
 Solar is going to continue to be a great option for providing your electricity.
 As installs have increased, manufacturers have been able to capitalize on increased volumes to drive costs downward.
 Those lower costs mean more affordability, which means even more systems installed which in turn has driven prices even lower.
 This phenomenon has been going on in the solar industry for years now, but will it continue forever?
 The flattening of the module price index and system costs is projected to become even flatter in the years ahead.
 And incentives continue to be reduced or end in many areas.
 This combination of lower, but flattening costs and still-in-place incentives (like the 30% tax credit) would seem to indicate that now is a great time to still take advantage of these by investing in a solar generation facility for you and your family or business.

 And there is one other trend you should be interested in if you are considering installing a system.
 A recent article from Green Tech Media stated that smaller regional solar installers, like Paradise Energy Solutions, continue to grow and increase market share while the largest national installers are losing market share.
 They pointed to a probable reason for this.
 On most construction projects of various types people usually choose to work with a local-based company they know and can trust, and who will be around to maintain and support their investment.
 At Paradise Energy Solutions we are committed to doing just that, and we believe it makes a huge difference in your experience with your long-term investment in solar.
-Give us a call today, we’d love a chance to earn your trust and help you discover if now is the time for you to make a great investment in your future.
+Give us a call or send us a message today, we’d love a chance to earn your trust and help you discover if now is the time for you to make a great investment in your future.